 An education at Middle Tennessee State University is to be valued.
 By violating the True Blue Pledge to be “honest in word and deed,” a student cheats not only himself or herself, but also the whole university.
 Further, the risks associated with damaging one’s academic reputation greatly outweigh the potential of a better grade.

 What Happens if I Have Been Acccused of a Violation of Academic Integrity?

 Students found responsible for a violation of academic integrity, either directly or indirectly, through participation or assistance, are assigned appropriate sanctions.
-The faculty member has the authority to assign an appropriate grade for the exercise or examination, or to assign an F in the course, as is proportional to the nature and extent of the academic integrity violation.
-Outside of the grade penalty, there are numerous potential disciplinary sanctions that may be imposed for those found to have committed a violation of academic integrity.
-These penalties include, but are not limited to: verbal or written reprimand, probation, suspension, or expulsion from MTSU.
+The faculty member may assign an appropriate grade for the exercise or examination, or assign an F in the course, depending on the nature and extent of the violation.
+Beyond the grade penalty, other potential disciplinary sanctions may be imposed, including, but not limited to, verbal or written reprimand, probation, suspension, or expulsion from MTSU.

-- Purdue University Online Writing Lab (OWL).
-This is an extremely helpful site with both MLA and APA Style Formatting information.
+Purdue University Online Writing Lab (OWL).
+This authoritative website provides guidelines for both MLA and APA Style.

-- How Not To Plagiarize.
-The University of Toronto has provided this resource to help students avoid committing plagiarism.
+How Not To Plagiarize.
+This University of Toronto resource helps students avoid plagiarizing.